edwardyhe/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05-add-user-context-to-tools.md

 If your production experience uses a custom chat client that's web-based, mobile, or another service, plan to provide the user's access token to the agent and implement the OBO flow, based on the following process:

 1. Capture the user's sign-in through your app.
 Get an access token for the target resource, for example, Microsoft Graph, with the required scopes.

 1. Pass the token to your agent call, based on your integration model (Module 10).

-1. Configure your tool to use the delegated token or a connection that recognizes the user's context.
+1. Set up your tool to use the delegated token or a connection that recognizes the user's context.

-For more information, see Module 10 — Connect your agents using A2A protocol for details and sample client code.
+For more information and sample client code, see [Module 10 - Connect your agents using A2A protocol](10-connect-agents-a2a-protocol.md).

 ## Review best practices